sun-umn/NCVX_Documentation/docs/settings.rst

 print_frequency
 ----------------

 Positive integer.
-Default value 1
+Default value: 1

 Sets how often the iterations are printed.
 When set to 1, every iteration is printed; when set to 10, only every 10th iteration is